 Expectations of MASAI participants:

-* Meet regularly with your MASAI mentor
+* Meet weekly with your MASAI mentor for study hours

-* Attend monthly cultural and educational programs
+* Attend monthly community, cultural, and educational programs